gitkraken/vscode-gitlens/CONTRIBUTING.md

 ### Insiders edition (deprecated use pre-release instead)

-The [Publish Insiders workflow](.github/workflows/cd-insiders.yml) is automatically run every AM unless no new changes have been committed to `main`.
+The Publish Insiders workflow is no longer available and replaced with the pre-release edition.